Mobile station (Amtrak): History

-Train service to Mobile begin in 1881 when the L&N opened its original station at 11 Government Street in Mobile.
+Train service to Mobile began in 1881 when the L&N opened its original station at 11 Government Street in Mobile.
 In 1956 the L&N constructed a new building on the same site.

 Former Louisville & Nashville services which utilized the station included the Pan-American (discontinued, 1971) and Humming Bird (discontinued, 1969).
 Through an agreement between the two rail companies, until 1970, the Southern Railway operated the Crescent through Mobile.
 Until 1971, the L&N operated the New Orleans–Jacksonville, Florida Gulf Wind through the station in cooperation with the Seaboard Coast Line (prior to 1967, Seaboard Air Line).
 In previous years the company additionally operated the New Orleans-Florida Limited, replete with diner and sleeper service, that made the trip during daylight hours in Florida for most of the route.

 Amtrak service began with the Gulf Coast Limited, which operated between 1984 and 1985 and called at the station.
 Mobile then served as the southern terminus of the Gulf Breeze train starting in 1989.
 The Sunset Limited began stopping here in 1993, and the Gulf Breeze was discontinued in 1995.
 In 2005, Hurricane Katrina flooded the station and Amtrak discontinued the Sunset Limited east of New Orleans.
 In 2006, CSX sold the property to a developer, who razed the station in 2007.